Brodie's Law (comics): Tattoo

 Brodie's unique tattoo which covers his back originates from a symbol called "Takai" which means "Face of Death".
-In ancient Japan it represented the mask worn by a Samurai warrior called "Kayuma" who was head of the "Kabuki Death Seekers Clan".
+In ancient Japan it represented the mask worn by a samurai warrior called "Kayuma" who was head of the "Kabuki Death Seekers Clan".
 He was feared and revered by all.
 He was known for not sparing the lives of enemies captured in battle.
-It was claimed he made a pact with the Devil, that if he collected the souls of the dead this would in turn make him stronger and more fearless in battle.
+It was claimed that he made a pact with the Devil, that if he collected the souls of the dead this would in turn make him stronger and more fearless in battle.

 Jack Brodie came across the symbol when reading an earlier version of the "Hagakure" Way of the Samurai.
 The symbol immediately had a profound effect on him.
-He saw similarities between Kayuma and himself and started using the symbol as his calling card.
-A sign that spelt trouble for those who crossed him.
+He saw similarities between Kayuma and himself and started using the symbol as his calling card, a sign that spelt trouble for those who crossed him.

 The symbol later came to have a different meaning to Brodie.
 After he gained his powers of transformation the symbol that spelt danger for others soon became a symbol that almost cost him his own life.